Short-term rental public hearing extended to Nov. 18

 The village of Warwick entered into an agreement with the town of Warwick to accept a portion of monies received by the town from the now dissolved Warwick Economic Development LLC, which oversaw the revitalization of the former prison property at Wickham Woodlands.
 As previously reported, the Warwick Town Board passed a resolution pledging to provide $150,000 each to the villages of Florida, Warwick, and Greenwood Lake for parkland acquisitions or improvements to parks within the town, through a fund established with the $1.5 million donated to the Town of Warwick.

-Warwick Town Councilman Kevin Shuback responded to the village’s gratitude saying, “It’s rightfully so because you are town resident, so we are trying to do a little bit of all the parks throughout the town.”
+Warwick Town Councilman Kevin Shuback responded to the village’s gratitude saying, “It’s rightfully so because you are town residents, so we are trying to do a little bit of all the parks throughout the town.”

 The board discussed the possibility of putting the funds toward its Veterans Memorial Park plan.